TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 Instructions and examples of using MariaDB Embedded with the MyTile storage engine

 There are two sections to this example project.
-The first section [docker](#docker) walks you through using the provider dockerfile to build the example project.
+The first section [docker](#docker) walks you through using the provided dockerfile to build the example project.
 This follows the same basic steps as the first section but provides an isolated, reproducible environment.

-Tthe second section [MyTile Embedded](#mytile-embedded) walks you through the process of building the example project locally.
+The second section [MyTile Embedded](#mytile-embedded) walks you through the process of building the example project locally.
 This assumes you are using an ubuntu linux instance.
 If you are on OSX or a different linux version your steps for the dependencies will differ.

 ## Docker